Overview

 component.

-component, we can define the items easily:
+component to define the draggable items easily:

 <DraggableItem id={101} text={"Item #101"} days={1}></DraggableItem>